 - Select Save changes.

-Create an API credential
+Deactivate an API credential

-- Log in to your Customer Area, and go to Developers > API credentials.
+- Go to Developers > API credentials.

 - Select Save changes.